Search Active Directory: How to Find AD Objects

-Search Active Directory using ADUC Console
+Search Active Directory Using ADUC

-1. Click the find icon
+Step 1.
+Click the Find icon

 Using Active Directory Users and Computers click the find Icon.

-2. Select the object type
+Step 2.
+Select the object type

-In the find drop down select the object type you want to search for.
+In the find drop-down select the object type you want to search for.
 In this example, I’m going to search for specific user accounts and select from the entire directory.
 If you want to search in a specific container or OU click the browse button.

-3. Enter keywords to search
+Step 3.
+Enter keywords to search

-In the fields provided (depending on what object you selected) enter the keywords you want to search and click the Find Now button.
-In my example, I’m looking for all the users that have Smith in their name.
+In the fields provided (depending on what object you selected) enter the keywords you want to search and click the “Find Now” button.
+In this example, I’m looking for all the users that have Smith in their name.
 I entered smith in the Name: field and clicked the Find Now button.

-In this second example, I’m searching for all Organizational Units that start with the letters “mar”.
-I select Organizational Units in the Find Box, enter “mar” in the Name: field and click Find Now.
+In this second example, I’m searching for all Organizational Units that start with the letter “mar”.
+I select Organizational Units in the Find Box, enter “mar” in the Name: field, and click “Find Now”.
 My search returned three OUs that contain the words mar.

-Example 3: Custom Active Directory Search
+Example 3.
+Custom Search

 The custom search allows you to search within an object and search for very specific details, such as City, State, Zip, address, and basically any field that exists in an object.
 Common queries are a quick and easy way to find disabled accounts, non expiring passwords, and accounts that have not been logged into for a certain amount of time.